chazlarson/pmm-yaml-schema/README.md

 TODO:

-- schema for matadata yaml
+- schema for metadata yaml